smakela13/smakela13/README.md

 Here are some quick facts about me:

 - 🔭 I’m currently working on ... an app to keep track of a person's desired health stats and a Java text-based adventure game.
 - 🌱 I’m currently learning ...
-Frontend/Full-Stack Web Development and Java.
+Frontend/Full-Stack development and Java.
 - 👯 I’m looking to collaborate on ... fun and interesting ideas!
 - 📫 How to reach me: ... smakela.now@gmail.com.
 - 😄 Pronouns: ... they/them.